Relax & Reclaim

 - Less pressure on the abdomen because of the buoyancy, promoting more efficient contractions, better blood circulation, more oxygen to baby and mother etc.

-- Helps to relieve anxiety and promote focusing in word, as sleeper becomes more intense
+- Helps to relieve anxiety and promote focus, as labor becomes more intense

 - Moist air assist better breathing for mother, especially if asthmatic

 - Can speed up a normal labor

 - Effective tool in easing the woman into and through transition and pushing